levineuland/Statamic-Optimus/README.md

 ![Solid Example](http://levineuland.com/github/optimus-examples-lena/lena-fadeoutscreen.jpg)

 ---
+## Transform Settings

+Optimus supports all existing Transform tag attributues (Based on the version included in Statamic v1.6.7).
+You can learn more about these settings on the [official Statatmic website](http://statamic.com/learn/documentation/tags/transform).

+---
 ## The End

-If you like this plugin and want to see new features added please [star this repository](https://github.com/levineuland/Statamic-Optimus/star) to let me know you are interested.
+If you like this plugin please [star this repository](https://github.com/levineuland/Statamic-Optimus/star) to let me know.
 Have a feature or effect you'd like to see added?
 Send me a message on Twitter [@levineuland](http://twitter.com/levineuland/).

 ## Version History